ilhamAdhim/Java-Web-Programming/Study case 2/README.md

  **Division Of Tasks** : <br>

-**Azhad Saifuddin**:
+- **Azhad Saifuddin**:
 <br>
  - Define all array in insertPass
  - Display the receipt

-**Adhim Muhammad Ilham**:
+- **Adhim Muhammad Ilham**:
 <br>
-	-Login and registration process for locker
+ - Login and registration process for locker
  - Accept values from main page
+ - Pop ups in Locker.jsp

-**Ikmal bin Ishak**:
+- **Ikmal bin Ishak**:
 <br>
-	-Display the interface of the locker
+ - Display the interface of the locker
-	-Charge calculation process
+ - Charge calculation process

-**Yudha Arga Diaz Prawira**:
+- **Yudha Arga Diaz Prawira**:
 <br>
-	-Get the index and use it to manipulate the locker
+ - Get the index and use it to manipulate the locker
  - Update the locker after login and register
  - Set date and time to be displayed on receipt

 ***Flow of the System:***